Shopping Cart

 • Sodium – is deep cleansing and purifying

-Our Dead Sea Bath & Shower Gel for eczema has been formulated to protect and maintain the skin barrier without causing dryness or irritation.
+Our Dead Sea bath & shower gel for eczema has been formulated to protect and maintain the skin barrier without causing dryness or irritation.
 Free from SLS/SLES and infused with Dead Sea Salt, it also gently moisturises the skin and can be used as a bubble bath for eczema.

 These award-winning, clinically-proven natural products help leave your skin feeling softer, smoother, calmer and more comfortable.
 Try for 30 days and see if you can feel the difference.

 Colloidal Oatmeal is also very effective for protecting the skin barrier and soothing the skin.
-You can experiment in creating your own eczema bath soak by blending colloidal oatmeal alongside Dead Sea Salts for eczema soothing goodness. with some Dead Sea Bath & Shower gel too for the ultimate DIY home-spa treatment for naturally softer, more supple skin.
+You can experiment in creating your own eczema bath soak by blending colloidal oatmeal alongside Dead Sea Salts for eczema soothing goodness.
+With some Dead Sea Bath & Shower gel too for the ultimate DIY home-spa treatment for naturally softer, more supple skin.